ThanhTrang1741/carbon_emission_analysis/README.md

 | ---------------------------: | ---------------------------------: | --------------: |
 | Wind Turbine G128 5 Megawats | Electrical Equipment and Machinery | 3718044         |

-**Electrical Equipment and Machinery is he industries with the highest contribution to carbon emissions?**
+  **--> Electrical Equipment and Machinery is he industries with the highest contribution to carbon emissions?**

 ***In which: In the industry group of Electrical Equipment and Machinery, the product related to Wind Turbine is the main cause of carbon emissions***

     SELECT